dtikhonov/apack/README.md

 The main issue is how to efficiently encode references into DT since we cannot trivially use the FIFO principle.

+## Non-Block Adaptation

+In the basic form, APACK sessions must wait for data to arrive on the control stream.
+We can avoid blocking by performing the following
+adaptation:

+The encoders dynamic table DT keeps a committed flag for each slot which is initially reset but will be set once a confirmation is received from the decoder.
+When this bit is set, it is safe to reference the slot in a non-blocking form.

+When we would earlier send an 'UpdateField' on the CS stream and reference that update as an 'AddField(name, value)' reference on the SS stream, we replace the 'AddField' message with an 'AddAndUpdateField' on SS where we sent the value explicitly and the name explcitly or implicitly if the name is already committed in an available slot.
+We drop the 'UpdateField' completely on CS.
+The 'SyncUpdate' message is replaced with a 'SyncUpdateDeferred' message on CS with same content.
+The 'SyncRef' message on the SS stream, before any fields are added, is renamed to 'SyncRefDeferred' with the same content.

+When the decoder sees a 'SyncUpdateDeferred' message it pushes the TSU timestamp on an ordered list we call the deferred update list (DUL).
+When a 'SyncRefDeferred' message is received on the SS stream it is noted that the session holds deferred updates.
+The decoder immediately expands all 'AddField' and 'AddAndUpdateField' messages but retains the update messages by placing them on the deferred update list indexed by TSU.
+The entry might already exist if a 'SyncUpdateDeferred' messages was seen but the update messages are added regardless.

+The dynamic table is always update in lock step with a single TSU timestamp.
+If the oldest entry on the deferred update list (DUL) is exactly one larger than the TSU timestamp, then that entry is removed and the DT table is updated with the content of those messages.

+In this setup all 'UpdateField' messages seen on the CS stream are queued up until we see a 'SyncUpdate' message.
+These messages are then added to the DUL list on the given TSU.
+If we have no deferred messages, this will always be the only and the oldest entry on DUL and therefore the DT can be updated immediately, and we the same behavior as before.

+If the decoder receives a 'SyncRef' message on the SS stream and there are entries on the DUL list that cannot be applied and the last TSU timestamp of the DT table is older than the required TSU timestamp, then the session is placed on the waiting list as before and processed once the DT is updated with the necessary TSU timestamp.

+Once the DT table is updated with a given TSU timestamp, the decoder sends an 'UpdateCommit(TSU)' message back to the encoder.
+The encoder finds all DT entries with the TSU timestamp and sets the commit flag.
+The encoder might keep a data structure to speed up this operation at the implementations discretion, but it must protect against abusive input regardless.

+If the encoder wants to encode a new name-value pair and realized that there is already an uncommitted entry in the DT table it has two choices.
+It can send with 'SyncRef' as before and ignore that the entry is uncommitted, or if uses deferred policy, it can send that field as an explicit value while the name can be implicit or explicit depending on wheher there is a committed name entry available.
+It SHOULD use an 'AddField' message rather than 'AddAndUpdate' because it will not useful to do a seconary update, though possible.

+NOTE: it may be that we do not need to distinguish between 'SyncUpdate' and 'SyncUpdateDeferred' messages, because it can probably be deduced, but it makes it more clear which kind of operation is going on.
+Likewise with 'SyncUpdateDeferred'.

 ## Pros and Cons of APACK